wrp801/ftree/README.md

 ### Options

 - To include all files and directories, pass the `-a` or `--all` flag.
+Passing this will include hidden files

 - To include the file size within each entry, pass the `-s` or `--size` flag.
 This will display the size of each file within each directory